deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

     # is no dhcp in network that is used as default gateway.
     configDrive: false
     # Required, network will be used as default gateway.
+    # Matches the cloud.prefix in the ClusterConfiguration resource
     mainNetwork: kube
     additionalNetworks:                         # Optional.
     - office